-VIC QLD TAS SA WA NSW ACT NT (c) the lease being T T T T entered into, (ss.17(5) & 17(6) RLA).
+VIC QLD TAS SA WA NSW ACT NT may terminate the lease by notice in writing up to 28 days after the last of: (a) the tenant receiving a copy of the proposed lease; (b) the tenant receiving a copy of the disclosure statement; or (c) the lease being entered into, (ss.17(5) & 17(6) RLA).
 A notice of termination under s.17(5) is effective 14 days after notice given unless the landlord gives the tenant notice of objection (s.18 RLA).
 A landlord may object to a notice of termination if: (a) the landlord believes it acted honestly and reasonably and ought fairly to be excused; and (b) the tenant is substantially in as good a position, (s.18(2) RLA).
-If the tenant does not accept the notice of objection, the matter is subject to dispute resolution procedures of the RLA (s.18(3) RLA).
-If: (a) the tenant accepts the objection; (b) the tenant does not notify the landlord within 14 days of whether or not it accepts it; or (c) the objection is upheld under the dispute resolution procedures of the RLA, the lease will not terminate (s.18 RLA).
+If the tenant does not accept the notice of objection, the matter is subject to dispute resolution procedures of the RLA (s.18(3) RLA). lf: (a) the tenant accepts the objection; (b) the tenant does not notify the landlord within 14 days of

+VIC QLD TAS SA WA NSW ACT NT whether or not it accepts it; or (c) the objection is upheld under the dispute resolution procedures of the RLA, the lease will not terminate (s.18 RLA).